 How long an abortion takes

-The length of time for an abortion will be different.
-It depends on what type of abortion you have.
+The length of time for an abortion depends on:

-You should go to the doctor or GP as early as possible in your pregnancy.
-This is because you need to allow for the time it may take to get certified for an abortion and for the 3-day wait.
+You should go to the doctor or your GP as early as possible in your pregnancy.
+This is because you need to allow time for certifying the abortion and for the 3-day wait.
 This is the law.

-It is important to remember that a doctor can only carry out an abortion if you are under 12 weeks pregnant, unless under certain circumstances.
+A doctor can only carry out an abortion if you are under 12 weeks pregnant, except in certain circumstances.